Leveraging Symmetry in RL-based Legged Locomotion Control: Related Works

 \subsubsection{Leveraging Symmetry in RL}

-Previous works on leveraging symmetry in locomotion control learning focus on leveraging morphological symmetries \cite{ordonezs2024morphological} and/or temporal symmetries \cite{ding2023breaking} (i.e., periodicity of locomotion gait).
+Previous works on leveraging symmetry in locomotion control learning focus on leveraging morphological symmetries \cite{ordonezs2024morphological} and / or temporal symmetries \cite{ding2023breaking} (i.e., periodicity of locomotion gait).

-To encourage periodic gaits, \cite{liu2016guided,abdolhosseini2019symmetric_locomotion} introduce periodic phase signals in the state space $\vsS$, characterizing the gait cycle and/or each of the limb's gait cycle.
+To encourage periodic gaits, \cite{liu2016guided,abdolhosseini2019symmetric_locomotion} introduce periodic phase signals in the state space $\vsS$, characterizing the gait cycle and / or each of the limb's gait cycle.
 Alternatively, \cite{lee2020learning} defines the \gls{mdp}'s action space $\vsA$ in terms of the parameters of existing Central Pattern Generators \cite{bellegarda2022cpg} describing periodic motion of the robot's limbs.

 While these methods only explore temporal symmetry, in this work we present a method incorporating both temporal and morphological symmetries.

-Leveraging morphological symmetries to aid in the approximation of the optimal $\G$-equivariant control policy $\pi^{*}$(\cref{eqn:g_policy}) and $\G$-invariant value function $V^{\pi^{*}}$(\cref{eqn:g_value}) can be achieved either through data-augmentation and soft/hard equivariance/invariance constraints on the models used to approximate these functions.
+Leveraging morphological symmetries to aid in the approximation of the optimal $\G$-equivariant control policy $\pi^{*}$ \plaineqref{eqn:g_policy} and $\G$-invariant value function $V^{\pi^{*}}$ \plaineqref{eqn:g_value} can be achieved either through data-augmentation and soft / hard equivariance / invariance constraints on the models used to approximate these functions.

-Inspired by data augmentation commonly used in supervised learning, augmenting RL algorithms with symmetric data involves constructing gradient from both the collected transitions and their symmetric transitions to induce equivariance/invariance for the policy and value function.
+Inspired by data augmentation commonly used in supervised learning, augmenting RL algorithms with symmetric data involves constructing gradient from both the collected transitions and their symmetric transitions to induce equivariance / invariance for the policy and value function.
 This simple idea proves to be effective in locomotion tasks \cite{mittal2024symmetry} and manipulation tasks~\cite{lin2020invariant}.